 - The Paper Mill, Lasswade – a modern diner on the banks of the river in Lasswade with good veggie options.

-What to do in the Scottish Borders and Midlothian
+Things to do in the Scottish Borders and Midlothian

 Ready to plan your trip?
 Here is my complete guide to things to do in the Scottish Borders and Midlothian.